-Nominations to standing committees of the faculty shall be made by the presentation of a partial slate by the Faculty Conference Committee and by additional nominations made from the floor during the meeting at which the partial slate is first presented.
-Such nominations shall be voted on at the next regular meeting of the faculty, unless this rule shall be suspended by a vote of two-thirds of the members present and voting.
-Unless this rule is suspended by a vote of two-thirds of the members present and voting at the meeting at which the slate is first presented, such nominations shall be voted on either at the next regular meeting of the faculty, or within six weeks by electronic election.
+Apr.
+2013 Oct.
+2024 Nominations to standing committees of the faculty shall be made by the presentation of a partial slate by the Faculty Conference Committee and by additional nominations made from the floor during the meeting at which the partial slate is first presented.
+Unless this rule is suspended by a vote of two-thirds of the members present and voting at the meeting at which the slate is first presented, such nominations shall be voted on either at the next regular meeting of the faculty or within six weeks by electronic election.

-Additional nominations may be made by submission of names in writing to the secretary of the faculty by any five members of the faculty until ten days prior to the meeting at which these nominations are to be acted upon.
+Additional nominations may be made by submission of names in writing to the FCC by any five members of the faculty until ten days prior to the meeting at which these nominations are to be acted upon.
 The names of such additional nominees shall appear on the agenda, together with the nominations previously made.
 Elections shall be held simultaneously.
-To be elected, a candidate must receive a majority of the valid votes cast.
+To be elected, a candidate must receive a plurality of the valid votes cast, with ties decided by lot.

-Only those nominated by the Faculty Conference Committee (or by petition for membership on the Faculty Conference Committee) may be elected in uncontested elections.
-In the event that a person nominated by the Faculty Conference Committee becomes ineligible to run for an elected committee, because of the results of a preceding election to that same committee, the floor will be open for nominations for that committee during the same meeting at which the voting is scheduled to be held.

-E. Committees and Representatives

-Nature, Membership, Elections and Appointments, Reports

-Fac.
+- Fac.
 Min.
+Apr.
+1979 Only those nominated by the Faculty Conference Committee (or by petition for membership on the Faculty Conference Committee) may be elected in uncontested elections.
+In the event that a person nominated by the Faculty Conference Committee becomes ineligible to run for an elected committee, because of the results of a preceding election to that same committee, the floor will be open for nominations for that committee during the same meeting at which the voting is scheduled to be held. - E. Committees and Representatives

+L. Nature, Membership, Elections and Appointments, Reports

-Oct.
-1992 Members of the faculty serve, by elections or appointment, on standing committees established by the faculty and on ad hoc committees constituted by the faculty, the president, or the dean of faculty.
+Members of the faculty serve, by elections or appointment, on standing committees established by the faculty and on ad hoc committees constituted by the faculty, the president, or the dean of faculty.
 The faculty is also represented on certain committees of the Alumnae Association, in the Seven College Conference, and on various Five College Committees.
 Students also serve on several faculty-student committees.